sunbeam-labs/sunbeam/docs/usage.rst

 .. code-block:: shell

-   git clone -b stable https://github.com/sunbeam-labs/sunbeam sunbeam-stable cd sunbeam3-stable bash install.sh
+   git clone -b stable https://github.com/sunbeam-labs/sunbeam sunbeam cd sunbeam bash install.sh

 The installer will check for and install the three components necessary for